List of Sahitya Akademi Award winners for Tamil: Selection process

 The Akademi will prepare a "ground list", shortlisted from a set of eligible books in each of the recognized languages.
 Each language will have an "Advisory Board" member, who will shortlist and form and send a panel consisting of not more than five members to the President of the Akademi.

 The preliminary panel consists of ten referees, who are nominated by the President upon requests received from the members of the "Advisory Board".
 The recommendations received from members of the "Advisory Board" of each languages will be compiled and sent to the corresponding referees, who in turn will select two entries.
 A committee of three members, selected by the President, out of a panel of seven names recommended by the Language "Advisory Board", chooses the awardee in each language.
 The jury members are selected by the President after considering the recommendations in this behalf by the members of the Language Advisory Board concerned.
 The Akademi purchases the books recommended by the referees in the preliminary round and sends them to the jury members and the Convener.
 The jury members arrive at the winners, based on consensus or by majority.
-The jury also has the right to declare that no book is eligible for the award during a particular year b.
+The jury also has the right to declare that no book is eligible for the award during a particular year.